Surohitt/Donor-Prediction-App/README.md

 -*Application GUI*

-This application was designed with motivation from [Keela] (https://www.keela.co/.
+This application was designed with motivation from [Keela](https://www.keela.co/).
 The appplication itself can be found [here](https://income-classifier.herokuapp.com/).

 This repo contains some sample code to deploy a simple (but complete) Flask application to [Heroku](https://heroku.com).
 The deployed app counts with the following features: